SeanGol1/Dashboard/README.md

 # Dashboard
-General use Dashboard build with HTML, JavaScript + Python and is run on a Raspberry PI.
+General use Dashboard build with HTML, JavaScript + Python and is run on a Raspberry Pi 3.

 # About the Project
-## Purpose
+### Purpose
-This project was created to display multiple types useful information in a neat page that can be shown a a screen.
+This project was created to display multiple categories of useful information in a neat page that can be shown a a screen.

-First, I started off with a raspberry pi and was already doing numerous projects with it.
+First, I started off with a Raspberry Pi and was already doing numerous projects with it.
 I then found an old PC monitor that I was not using.
 (I later upgraded to a smaller TV and had to rescale some bits).

 Personally, I wanted to see news/weather updates and the time/date on screen without constantly looking at a mobile phone for all the info.